zDEFz/c2-patch/README.md

 - TODO find out how to keep the "Blur-layer" but without the Blur.
 - UAC Virtualisation by default + High Priority
 - Unlock all challenges by default
+- Add checkbox "minimize on startup" for the cultrisTool

 ## Additional Info
 Edits / changes were done with